 Bert then worked as an artist and teacher in Belgium, before moving to Sâo Paulo, Brazil in the early Sixties.
 There she continued to develop her art, teach and exhibit, working mainly in ceramics.
-In 1964 she moved to the Côte d’Azur in France, where she still lives, combining work in her studio in Le Cannet with teaching at the Beaux Arts in Cannes and established a studio in Le Cannet, from where she still works.
+In 1964 she moved to the Côte d’Azur in France, taught at the Beaux Arts in Cannes and established a studio in Le Cannet, from where she still works.

 1980 – 82: Art Déco – Gravure de Nice (France)

 1991: Centre International de Recherche Graphique de Calella Barcelone (Spain)